-For more information see Publication 51, Questions and Answers on New York State's Farmers' School Tax Credit, Publication 51.1, Update to Publication 51 Questions and Answers On New York State's Farmers' School Tax Credit, and TSB-M-03(8)I, Farmer's School Tax Credit Eligibility Enhanced.
+For more information see Publication 51, Questions and Answers on New York State's Farmers' School Tax Credit, and TSB-M-03(8)I, Farmer's School Tax Credit Eligibility Enhanced.

 If your business purchases and installs eligible fuel cell electric generating equipment, you may be entitled to the fuel cell electric generating equipment credit.
 The equipment must be installed and used in New York State and must be placed in service on or after July 1, 2005.